scryptedapp/scripts.scrypted.app/openai-notifications.md

             title: 'System Prompt',
             type: 'textarea',
             description: 'The system prompt used to generate the notification.',
             defaultValue: 'Create a notification suitable description of the image provided by the user.
 Describe the people, animals, or vehicles in the image.
 Do not describe scenery or static objects.
-The original notification metadata may be provided and can be used to provide additional context for the new notiifcation, but should not be used verbatim.', }
+The original notification metadata may be provided and can be used to provide additional context for the new notification, but should not be used verbatim.', }
     });